Grkila/Serial-Two-Joint-Robot-Manipulator-Simulation-and-Control/README.md

 ![Hardware Filtering](docs/images/hardware_filtering_code.jpeg)

-## Results
+## Results and Comparison

+We used the Software in the Loop (SIL) simulation to compare the three control strategies.

+*   **PID Control:** This served as our baseline.
+It was stable but struggled with precision because of the system's nonlinear nature.
+*   **Sliding Mode Control (SMC):** This method was the best performer in the simulation.
+It was highly accurate.
+However, it is sensitive to delays, which makes it challenging for real hardware implementation.
+*   **Fuzzy PID:** This proved to be the best practical choice for this nonlinear system.
+It handled the dynamics well and improved significantly upon the standard PID.

-We tested the system in many scenarios.
-The simulation proved the control logic was stable.
-The hardware tests were less precise than the simulation but demonstrated the concepts effectively.
-The system successfully followed paths and responded to manual inputs.
+The simulation confirmed the control logic was sound.
+Hardware tests demonstrated the concepts effectively, though real-world factors like noise and delays made them less precise than the SIL simulation.

 ## Requirements